maja-burrack/maja-burrack.github.io/_posts/2024-08-11-causal-machine-learning.md

 \end{aligned}
 $$

 Here, we don't include the treatment as a feature (it's constant for each model, so it wouldn't add any information).
-The model fitted model $\hat{\mu}_0$ estimates the outcome without treatment (control), and the model $\hat{\mu}_1$ estimates the outcome with treatment, so we can define the CATE as:
+The fitted model $\hat{\mu}_0$ estimates the outcome without treatment (control), and the model $\hat{\mu}_1$ estimates the outcome with treatment, so we can define the CATE as:

 $$
 \hat{\tau}_T(x) = \hat{\mu}_1(x) - \hat{\mu}_0(x).
 $$

+Compared to the S-learner, the T-learner's strength is that it fits models on the two groups separately, which should make it easier to learn the structure of each.
+It is less likely that the treatment effect will be shrunk to 0.

+However, the T-learner might not perform well if the data is imbalanced.
+If there are few units in the treatment group and many units in the control group, we must be careful not to overfit the data for the treatment group.
+But a complex model for the control group and simple model for the treatment group, could lead to unreasonable CATE estimates that don't capture the true treatment effect well.

 ## The "X"-shaped method
 The X-learner is more involved than the S- and T-learner.
 It has several stages and includes a model for the propensity score (the estimated probability that treatment is given).

-Exactly like the T-learner, we start with fitting two separate models--one the control group and one on the treatment group:
+Exactly like the T-learner, we start with fitting two separate models--one on the control group and one on the treatment group:

 $$
 \begin{aligned}